| I discovered electronics in 1963, when I was eleven,

 foursome, but there just isn't the goofy warmth among them that

+John Frye created between the boys and Norma.
 As little as we actually know about John T. Frye himself, it's

 possible to find little glimpses of the man here and there in how